uwinkler/restate/web-site/docs/quick-useSelector.md

 The `create` function also returns another hook, the `useSelector` hook.

-In a lot of cases you want to display the value only.
-Or you want to compute a value from the state.
+In a lot of cases you only want to display a value or you want to compute a display value from the state.
-In those cases, you can use the `useSelector` hook, since it is more performant than the `useAppState` hook and only re-renders when the computed value changes.
+In those cases, you can use the `useSelector` hook, since it is bit more performant than the `useAppState` hook and only re-renders when the computed value changes.

 <<< @/../../packages/example/src/examples/hello-selector.tsx